Jaba248/OU-Project/projectlog.md

 ###Points for document
--invoice pricing and wether it should be billed or not fields on tasks -Stripe invoice shows name ou Freelancer pms (ou included for personal reference on stripes system)
+-invoice pricing and wether it should be billed or not fields on tasks -Stripe invoice shows name ou Freelancer pms (ou included for personal reference on stripes system) -Modals can be streamlined animations, single files, DRY, dissmissable backdrop

+-- make a single form componenet and pass list
+-- dashboard tasks page not implemented
+-- invoice sent count on dashboard overview
+--Timelog model not used or implemented anywhere